128technology/docs/docs/bcp_using_128T_as_ntp_server.md

 ## Overview

-There are two, somewhat complementary approaches to using a branch 128T as an NTP server:
+There are two, somewhat complementary approaches to using a branch SSR as an NTP server:

 - Issuing the SSR's address as the NTP server in DHCP repsonses and/or configuring devices to use the SSR's LAN interface as an NTP server
 - Capturing all inbound NTP (using a service that captures 123/UDP), and handling that traffic locally